clemak27/linux_setup/README.md

 - `logo.png`
   btw
 - `other`
-  Some file that did'nt really fit into an other folder.
+  Some files that did'nt really fit into an other folder.
 - `plasma`
-  KDE Plasma color theme and some othe customization
+  KDE Plasma color theme and some other customization
-- `polybar`
-  Polybar dotfiles
 - `README.md`
   You are reading this :)
 - `rofi`